 Cathy Evans is an author and the editor of fictionjunkies.com, a website that publishes short stories of all genres from authors around the world.
-She is a trustee of the Chipping Norton Literary Festival, and oversees their annual short story competition.
+She is a trustee of the Chipping Norton Literary Festival and oversees their annual short story competition.
 Her first novel, The Wrong’un, was published in 2018 by Unbound.
+She is a co-founder of Inkspot Publishing.

 She was born in South Africa, and grew up in a family of bookworms in Swaziland and Malawi.
 She and her siblings were among a band of feral children growing up in the heart of the African bushland, in tiny communities populated by the good, the bad and the ugly.